 In a food processor or blender, add the beetroot, tahini, toasted cumin, thyme leaves, garlic and lemon juice and blitz until smooth.
 Season with salt and pepper.

 Spoon the beetroot mixture into a bowl, add the aubergine and stir through.

 In a dry frying pan, toast the pine nuts until golden.

 Serve the Sweet Chilli Beetroot Ganoush in a bowl topped with a spoonful of yoghurt, a handful of pine nuts and some chopped coriander leaves to finish.

 Chef Director, Dan Doherty is on board for the Don’t Skip a Beet Campaign and has been exploring new cooking methods and flavour combinations to ensure beetroot is the must have ingredient in every kitchen.
 Dan has created 4 recipes for the campaign, as you can see I’ve had a go at Sweet Chilli Beetroot Baba Ganoush with sumac yogurt and toasted pine nuts.
 He also offers up recipes for Mild Malt Beetroot Dip with Feta, Sesame & Lime, Sweet Chilli Beetroot & Ricotta Filo Tartlets and a delicious Baby Beetroot Tarte Tatin which you can see over on Domestic Gothess’ Blog!

 Check out Love Beetroot for Dan’s recipes as well as many more suggestions for adding beetroot to your weekly meal plan!
-You could also try my Beetroot Soup, Beetroot Falafel and my Beetroot Marmalade with Port and Ginger to be going on with!
+You could also try my Beetroot Soup or my Beetroot Falafel to be going on with!

 This post was commissioned by Love Beetroot.